 We seek three levels of outcomes across our work:

-Organizations we support have strengthened their capacity to operate sustainably and advance their goals.
+Grantees have strengthened their capacity to operate sustainably and advance their goals.

 To achieve our desired outcomes, we employ four key strategies: